silnrsi/grcompiler/README.md

     ```
     cmake --build .
     ```
-    When building with using the Visual Studio generator you will need to append `--config Debug` or `--config Release` for your debug and release builds respectively to the end of above command.
-Depending on your chosen generator the next step varies, for MS Visual Studio projects you will need to run `cmake --build . --target RUN_TESTS` but for all other generators:
+    When building using the Visual Studio generator you will need to append `--config Debug` or `--config Release` for your debug or release builds, respectively, to the above command.
+Depending on your chosen generator the next step varies, for MS Visual Studio projects you will need to run:
+    `cmake --build . --target RUN_TESTS`
+    but for all other generators:
-    `cmake --build . --target test` will be sufficient.
+    `cmake --build . --target test`
+    will be sufficient.

 4. Installation
     ```